Study With Us

 At CUBC I am surrounded everyday by students far more experienced than myself, both in rowing and academically.
 The extraordinary people I have met here have made me set higher standards for myself I had thought I could never achieve.
 They have pushed me to be the best version of myself not only in the boat, but as a student of Cambridge, which has allowed me to become all the more successful.Elena Von Mueller, Undergraduate Engineering

-CUBC values excellence in academics and sport, and awards annually the President’s Prize, which recognises the peak academic achievement amongst its triallists.
-Judged by a panel of senior academic members of the University, the President’s Prize recognises the winner with the presentation of a ‘Spy’ cartoon donated by CUBC legend Donald Legget, and recognition on the honours board at the Goldie Boathouse.
+Awarded annually, the President’s Prize recognises the peak academic achievement amongst its triallists.
+Judged by a panel of senior academic members of the University, the winner is presented with a ‘Spy’ cartoon donated by CUBC legend Donald Legget, and is recognised on the honours board at the Goldie Boathouse.

 Cambridge offers 30 undergraduate courses, which cover 65 subject areas.
 You can find out more about the courses available, the admissions process, and Cambridge’s collegiate system at the University’s Undergraduate Courses page.
 Undergraduates make up a substantial portion of our trialling squad every year, many of whom learn to row at Cambridge.